Theme - Heavy Metal

 List Building Tips

-When building a Heavy Metal list is is recommended to focus on the aspects of the theme that set it appart from other themes in the faction, elsewise you should think about if your lists wasn't better in another theme.
+When building a Heavy Metal list is is recommended to focus on the aspects of the theme that set it apart from other themes in the faction, elsewise you should think about if your lists wasn't better in another theme.

 - The Squire and Strangeways are near auto includes in any Heavy Metal list, because as mentioned, they are all the focus support you will ever have in Cygnar and other than Haley and Nemo Cygnar casters aren't known for their high FOCUS numbers.

 - Runewood also has a place in most lists, as he provides some excellent Battle Plans.
 Don't feel obligated to bring Sword Knights just for him, though.